SimonMaracine/brick-breaker/engine/README.md

 to the scene then must be made through state changing functions.
 Retained mode rendering is usually more efficient when implemented correctly.

-I needed to use `RenderDoc` a few times do better understand what was happening with the graphics code.
+I needed to use `RenderDoc` a few times to better see what was happening with the graphics pipeline.

 The entire rendering of a single frame looks like this: